Skip to content

 You might think that expecting substitutes to take ownership of your school’s mission could be asking too much — that it would keep them from wanting to work in your district.
 But in practice, this isn’t the case.

 People respond to a challenge.
 A job with low expectations may be “easy,” but it’s not fulfilling.
 Substitutes are educators.
 They want to come alongside the mission of your school.
 They want purpose in what they do every day.
-If you bring them onto the team and help them catch the vision for your school, they’ll rise to the task.
+If you bring them onto the team and help them believe in the vision for your school and its students, they’ll rise to the task.